xen-project/xen/docs/tutorials/running-xen-on-arm/arndale.rst

 **********************************************
-Xen ARM with Virtualization Extensions/Arndale
+Xen Arm with Virtualization Extensions/Arndale
 **********************************************

 The Arndale board is now supported in Xen upstream.